michaelalex94536/GRCProjects/README.md

 #### OOK_Tx_simulator
 "OOK_Tx_simulator" shows how to modulate a carrier with digital data using on-off-keying.
 No external hardware needed.

+#### OOK_Rx_simulator
+"OOK_Rx_simulator" shows how to very naively demodulate a carrier with digital data using on-off-keying.
+No external hardware needed.

 #### OOK_capture